 ~ Earl Nightingale

 Fear makes us feel small and inadequate.
-Repetitive fear can have us doubting our capacities to be able to "make it" in the world.
-Always on the lookout for what is wrong, we forget about what is good about our life.
+Repetitive fear can have us doubting our capacities to be able to survive in the world.
+Always on the lookout for what is wrong, we can forget about what is good about our life.